cassieeric/python_crawler/lagou/README.md

 # Introduction
-This file is mainly used for collectiong data from lagou website.
+This file is mainly used for collectiong data from Lagou website.

 Lagou website is designed interesting, the data here is JS loading.